 Imagine someone who gets up every morning and spends 12 hours screwing chip x1231to board area v11 hundreds of times.
 What induces this person to work so feverishly at such a mundane task?
-Is he, with each screw imaging the smiling faces of happy customers whose Bluetooth will function correctly because he did his job?
+Is he, with each screw, imaging the smiling faces of happy customers whose Bluetooth will function correctly because he did his job?
 Or do you find it more likely that he wakes up every morning, dreading work but undergoing it for the sole purpose of acquiring resource tokens (aka money) to improve his own position and that of those close to him?
-In turn, the employer is willing to part with his own money, not because he enjoys seeing that worker’s smiling face each morning but instead because without the vital screw the phone would lose more money in lost sales than it costs to hire our intrepid phone assembly line worker.
-Each in the chain gives to each other something that is valuable to the receiver, not because of feelings of affection, but with regards to their own self interest.
+In turn, the employer is willing to part with her own money, not because she enjoys seeing that worker’s smiling face each morning but instead because without the vital screw, the phone would lose more money in lost sales than it costs to hire our intrepid phone assembly, line worker.
+Each in the chain gives something that is valuable to the receiver, not because of feelings of affection, but with regards to their own self-interest.

 It is even true that those who consume the fruit of your labors are very unlikely to be the same people from which you claim resources from.
 As a teacher, I am in the lucky position of being in direct contact with those former strangers that I find myself serving (students), but why should this matter to the Australian rancher I import my steak from?
-I contact him and let him know “Yeah the other day I worked with Xinling who you don’t know and will never meet on supply and demand, so please send me a nice section of rib-eye, thanks!”.
-The school pays me because the parents pay the school with the money they earn from their varied labors for others that then pay them, a Chinese middleman then converts my RMB to AUS, trading with an Australian whom has an eye on acquiring something in China or intent to trade with another Australian who does, and then the rancher is finally paid in the currency others around him are willing to accept so that he can manage to gain a more valuable set of resources than the resources he invested into making the section of rib-eye.
-Delivery men and women then are given access to enough resources tokens such that they would prefer them over the additional leisure that not delivering the steak would have allowed for.
-A complex chain of events that culminates in my full stomach.
+I contact him and let him know, “Yeah, the other day I worked with Xinling, who you don’t know and will never meet on supply and demand, so please send me a nice section of rib-eye, thanks!”.
+The school pays me because the parents pay the school with the money they earn from their varied labors for others that then pay them, a Chinese middleman then converts my RMB to AUS, trading with an Australian who has an eye on acquiring something in China or intent to trade with another Australian who does.
+Then the rancher is finally paid in the currency others around him are willing to accept so that he can manage to gain a more valuable set of resources than the resources he invested into making the section of rib-eye.
+Delivery men and women then are given access to enough resources tokens such that they would prefer them over the additional leisure that not delivering the steak would have allowed for, a complex chain of events that culminates in my full stomach.
 That is the modern world, a bunch of strangers doing favors for other strangers that won’t be directly reciprocated.
-This is because they believe other strangers are also willing to accept the claims those strangers are giving them because those other strangers share in this vital belief.
+This is because they believe other strangers are also willing to accept the claims those strangers are giving them.
+This because those other strangers share in this vital belief.

 The idea of such a system, of such a distant and cold link between you and the rest of the world, most likely strikes you as alien and perhaps a little disturbing.
 The fact that your way of life relies almost solely on those whose intentions towards you are selfish is something worth the occasional reflection.

 But what then is the alternative?
-What alternate systems can we create if we cut the in innumerous lose threads that bind us?
+What alternate systems can we create if we cut the innumerous loose threads that bind us?
 How could consumption and production be organized if we got rid of money?

 The Power and Limitations of Love

 If the rule is instead “none shall be allowed to reciprocate that which they are given” so that production and consumption are totally divorced, and that at the same time, we are each perfectly free to pursue whatever endeavor we wish, well, I want you to really and truly imagine what such a world looks like, and how far our cooperation with each other could then extend.
-The world we have today can exist and function only because so many choose pursuits, that in and of themselves are not their first pick of most enjoyable activity, but are still of great value to others precisely because those others are willing to provide them with sufficient compensation.
-In a world devoid of reciprocity and devoid of force only unconditional love could provide a motivator to undergo unpleasant tasks to help others, such a thing we could only expect to regularly occur at the level of the family.
+The world we have today can exist and function only because so many choose pursuits that in and of themselves are not their first pick of most enjoyable activity but are still of great value to others.
+They do this precisely because those others are willing to provide them with sufficient compensation.
+In a world devoid of reciprocity and devoid of force, only unconditional love could provide a motivator to undergo unpleasant tasks to help others.
+We could only expect to regularly occur at the level of the family.
 Love is human, love is essential, but love by its very nature is limited.

-If I said that ten thousand people died in a famine how would you feel?
+If I said that ten thousand people died in a famine, how would you feel?
 What if I said it was one million?
-Or if I said forty million?
-Does it make any difference in the way you look feel, will one effect you, motivate you, four thousand times as much?
-If you have trouble with such large distinctions, as do we all, what makes you think even in the unlikely event that you wanted to, you would be capable of making daily decisions that reflected the best interests of everyone else?
+Or if I told you it was forty million?
+Does it make any difference in the way you feel?
+Will one affect you, motivate you, four thousand times as much?
+If you have trouble with such significant distinctions, as do we all, what makes you think even in the unlikely event that you wanted to, you would be capable of making daily decisions that reflected the best interests of everyone else?

-Instead of letting people give to each other based on reciprocity, you could still perhaps manage larger scale cooperation of their efforts than just those very close to them.
+Instead of letting people give to each other based on reciprocity, you could still perhaps manage larger-scale cooperation of their efforts than just those very close to them.
 You could also motivate them to complete specific tasks with the threat of force.
 This is a model that could most likely work to some limited degree but suffers from some drawbacks.
 First of all, it hardly sounds like the Utopian vision those who decry money would wish to conjure.
 Instead of allowing people to be rewarded for choosing to labor for others, you instead punish those who do not follow the labors you put before them.
-Also, you also could not fully escape some level of reciprocity in such a system, as how could you motivate those who do the work of monitoring and punishing?
+Also, you could not fully escape some level of reciprocity in such a system.
+How could you motivate those who do the work of monitoring and punishing?

 On Reciprocity Without Money